 The Cameron Bespolka Trust is pleased to present the Young Naturalist Fund.
-This fund provides monetary and personal support for young people who are working on (or have an idea for) a project that will benefit nature.
+This fund provides monetary support for young people who are working on (or have an idea for) a project that will benefit nature.

 Our hope is that, during your project and once it is complete, you will send us a few updates along the way and give a shout out to the Trust –- sharing the fund with other young people who could use our help and support.